 Students will identify the parts of a landfill and explain their function.

-Download and play this fun and interactive game with your students or after school group.
+Play this fun and interactive game with your students or after school group.
 Answers will be within the following 6 categories – waste reduction, recycling, composting, disposal, household hazardous waste and natural resources.